PixelTheater/lights-and-buttons/README.md

 ### Radio Tuner Retrofit

-Hijacking the buttons and leds of an old radio tuner to use the panel to control an internet streaming music server.
+Work in progress: Hijacking the buttons and leds of an old radio tuner to use the panel to control an internet streaming music server.

 ![radio tuner retrofit](docs/radio-tuner-retrofit.jpeg)